 In the Banyan Command Center, navigate to Secure Access > Roles and then click + Add Role.
 Create a User Role and then click + Add Role Attributes to apply it to specific sets of users (such as By Group

 Navigate to Secure Access > Policies and then click Create Policy.
-Select the option Basic Authorization Policy for Users.
+Select the option TCP Policy.

 Then, configure an SSH service for Zero Trust access to your SSH Server.

 Navigate to Manage Services > Infrastructure and then click + Register Service.
 Select the option SSH Service.

 Configure the service as a SSH service as shown below: